tock/tock/doc/Design.md

    advanced trait capsules can still use the interface but other UART implementations that do not have that required feature do not have to implement it.

+2. A HIL implementation may assume it is the only way the device will be used.
+   As a result, Tock tries to avoid having more than one HIL for a particular service or abstraction, because it will not, in general, be possible for the kernel to support simultaneously using different HILs for the same device.
+   For example, suppose there were two different HILs for a UART with slightly different APIs.
+The chip-specific implementation of each one will need to read and write hardware registers and handle interrupts, so they cannot exist simultaneously.
+By allowing a HIL to assume it is the only way the device will be used, Tock allows HILs to precisely define their semantics without having to worry about potential future conflicts or use cases.

 ### Split-phase Operation